BeingBeyond/Being-VL-0.5/README.md

 ## Acknowledgements
 We thank the open-sourcing projects [Chameleon](https://github.com/facebookresearch/chameleon) and [Transformers](https://github.com/huggingface/transformers), as our code is developed based on them.

+## Disclaimer
+The code has been refactored from our development version and may not be fully tested in the new codebase.
+Some minor functions are still in progress and will be included later.
+If you encounter any issues, please open an issue to help us improve the project.

 ## Citation
 If you find our work useful, please consider citing us and give a star to our repository! 🌟🌟🌟